AdobeDocs/experience-manager-65.en/help/forms/using/create-interactive-communication.md

 You can use the **Preview option** to evaluate appearance of the Interactive Communication.
 The web channel of Interactive Communication also provides an option to Emulate experience of an Interactive Communication for various devices.
 For example, iPhone, iPad, and Desktop.
 You can use both **Preview** and **Emulator** ![ruler](assets/ruler.png) options in conjunction with each other to preview the web outputs for devices of different screen sizes.
 The sample data in the preview is populated from the specified forms data model.

-1. Select the (print or web) channel to preview and tap preview.
+1. Select the (print or web) channel to preview and select preview.
 The Interactive Communication appears.

    >[!NOTE]
    >